 In 2020 the event featured famous pet personalities, dog agility lessons, a dog “talent search”, pet massages, police dog demonstrations, a lure race course for dogs, birds of prey, rabbit agility competitions and a llama show.

-Below is a description of some of the sights and events that took place the last time the event took place (to give you an idea of what to expect in 2021).
+Below is a description of some of the sights and events that took place the last time the event took place (to give you an idea of what to expect in 2022).

 The Pet Lover Show also featured a SuperDogs Star Search where people pre-submit 15-second video recordings of their dogs.
 Finalists then got to compete at the Pet Lover Show for the chance to perform at the SuperDogs shows at the Pacific National Exhibition (PNE) in the summer.

 In 2020 the Lower Mainland Integrated Police Dog Service Teams offered police dog demonstrations, and anyone with their dog could test their own canine’s skills in a lure course where dogs could race around a track after a furry lure.

 For bird lovers, the O.W.L Society brought raptors and owls to admire at the show in 2020, the BC Exotic Bird Society premiered the Indonesian Parrot Project documentary, and a representative from the Greyhaven Exotic Bird Sanctuary gave a talk on how to raise a parrot.

 A regular feature at the Pet Lover Show is the Rabbit Agility Competition where rabbits run around an obstacle course.
 This is a fun event to watch, especially for young children.
 In addition to the race, Rabbitats Rescue Society brought many adoptable rabbits for socializing.
 You could enter their enclosure for a donation of $5 and feed and pet about 30 rabbits.

 In short, at the Pet Lover Show there is something for every kind of animal lover (unless all you like are horses, elephants or other larger animals in which case you’ll have to go to a farm, ranch, another country or the Greater Vancouver Zoo instead).